BeRo1985/poca/docs/garbagecollector.md

-Below is a high-level review of the full GC system in POCA.
-The review is divided into several processing parts to make it easier to follow, highlighting both the overall structure and specific details within the full context.
+Below is a high‑level review of the full GC system in POCA.
+The review is divided into several processing parts to make it easier to follow, highlighting both the overall structure and the specific details within the full context.

 # Overview